-We are pleased to announce the creation of a web-based tool through the B2S Life Sciences portal for rapid and robust computation of immunogenicity cut points.
-In addition to determination of Screening (tier 1), confirmation (tier 2) and titer (tier 3) cut points, the menu-driven tool provides statistical estimations of sensitivity, recommendation for low positive controls, drug tolerance, prozone, stability, selectivity, and precision.
+We are pleased to announce creation of a web-based tool through the B2S Life Sciences portal for rapid and robust computation of immunogenicity cut points.
 The new tool is ideal to support validation and In-study cut points for both nonclinical & clinical research.

 Offers an intuitive user-interface to guide selections relevant to each analysis.
 Options are available for screening and titer cut points based on S/N and confirmatory cut points based on percent inhibition.

-The user will upload data from a CSV file following B2S’s template.
+The user will upload data from an excel spreadsheet (.xlsx) file following B2S’s template.
 Results are provided in tables and figures along with brief summary report and recommendations.